niiknow/lambda-template/README.md

 - [ ] And of course, with any cache, define how to clear cache on both micro and macro level.
 - [ ] Demonstrate CMS front-end with openresty.

+# Note Quirks
+Async is use for all templating including the default nunjucks template, please see all nunjucks recommendation for async templating, especially: https://mozilla.github.io/nunjucks/templating.html#asynceach

 # MIT